EkinKarabulut/Cifar10/README.md

 ### May the force of GPUs be with you!

 Now we can see that it created a wandb folder to log our runs and started synching the run (this one is called "happy-music").
-We can simply click on the link and head to the WandB dashboard to see first insights.
+Click on the link and head to the WandB dashboard to see first insights.

 ![Alt text](images/cifar10_wandb_ready.png?raw=true "Title")

-We can observe all of our runs within this project on the dashboard, filter them out depending on different configuration and compare the loss and accuracy graphs of the runs in real time.
-This gives us the opportunity to interfere quickly when the results does not look as expected without worrying about the resources and configurations.
-We can also create sweep jobs, where different runs with different parameters that we want to observe can be run in the queue, while giving us more visibility over the correlation between different variables and metrics.
+You can observe all of your runs within this project on the dashboard, filter them out depending on different configuration and compare the loss and accuracy graphs of the runs in real time.
+This gives data scientists the opportunity to interfere quickly when the results do not look as expected without worrying about the resources and network configurations.
+You can also create sweep jobs, where different runs with different parameters that you want to observe can be run in the queue with Run:ai's smart scheduling, while giving you more visibility over the correlation between different variables and metrics.

 ![Alt text](images/cifar10_wandb_dashboard.png?raw=true "Title")